 TalkBack is Google’s screen reader for Android devices.
-It’s hard to understand accessibility issues without experiencing them yourself.
-Take 5 minutes to read this article, download its cheatsheet, and then go explore your app with fingers and ears.
+It’s hard to understand Android’s accessibility issues without experiencing them yourself.
+Take 5 minutes to read this article, download this cheatsheet, and then go explore your TalkBack app for yourself.
 You might be surprised by what you find.

 What is a screen reader?

 What it sounds like: It reads out what’s on the screen.

 When a screen reader is active, touches to the screen activate its responses.
 It acts like a go-between to explain what you’re pointing at.
 It also provides a gesture language to tell it how to interact with the thing you last pointed at.
 There are also TalkBack gestures for controlling the device in general, like triggering the Back button.

 You can touch anywhere on the screen, listen to what the screen reader says, and if you’ve touched a button or something else you can interact with, ask the screen reader to click it for you by double-tapping.